umbauschool/umbauschool.github.io/index.md

 Umbau is an experiment into wonder.

-It is a guerilla studio and radical design school working to re-define architecture and learning.
+It is a guerrilla studio and radical design school working to re-define architecture and learning.
 We have been operating in Vienna, Austria for 19 years and Kraków, Poland for 4 years.
 We have discovered ways into transformation and the miraculous.

 The Bauhaus started 100 years ago.
 We are after the echo.